Max Strus NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- The Warriors were 21st in the NBA last year, conceding 117.1 points per game.
+- The Warriors were 21st in the league defensively last season, conceding 117.1 points per contest.

-- Conceding 43.3 rebounds per game last season, the Warriors were 15th in the NBA in that category.
+- In terms of rebounds, the Warriors were 15th in the league last year, conceding 43.3 per game.

-- The Warriors gave up 25.7 assists per game last season (15th in the league).
+- Looking at assists, the Warriors were 15th in the NBA defensively last season, giving up 25.7 per game.

-- The Warriors conceded 12.9 made 3-pointers per game last season, 23rd in the NBA in that category.
+- Giving up 12.9 made three-pointers per contest last year, the Warriors were 23rd in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!